ToolJet/ToolJet/docs/versioned_docs/version-2.14.0/widgets/table.md

 ### Allow selection

 This option is active by default. **Enabling** this functionality allows users to choose a row in the table by utilizing `checkboxes` placed next to each row.
-If this option is **disabled**, the ability to highlight selected rows and perform bulk selection will not be accessible.
+If this option is disabled, the ability to highlight selected rows and perform bulk selection will not be accessible.

 If the option for allowing selection is enabled, a new option called **[Default selected row](#default-selected-row)** will become visible.
 However, if the option for allowing selection is disabled, the **[Default selected row](#default-selected-row)** option will not be displayed.